Garlic and Herb Olive Oil Bread Dip Recipe

 Ingredient List

 Rosemary: I grow rosemary in my garden and prefer it to dried rosemary.
 I feel that it has a more robust flavor, but you can use dried.
+If you use dried rosemary, use 1/2 teaspoon.

 Olive Oil: I don’t have a preferred brand, but olive oil can go rancid pretty quickly.
 Make sure to use fresh olive oil since this is a main component to the dish.
 You don’t want the flavor to be off because of rancid olive oil.
 I’ve read that you should use your olive oil 1 to 3 months after opening it.
 When in doubt, taste it to see if you’d want to eat a lot of it soaked in bread.